A Placebo-Controlled Trial of Oral Fingolimod in Relapsing Multiple Sclerosis

 Source: View publication →

-The FREEDOMS trial demonstrated that oral fingolimod (0.5 mg and 1.25 mg daily) significantly reduced the annualized relapse rate and the risk of disability progression compared with placebo in patients with relapsing-remitting multiple sclerosis over 24 months.
+Oral fingolimod significantly reduced annualized relapse rates, risk of disability progression, and MRI measures of disease activity compared to placebo in patients with relapsing-remitting multiple sclerosis over a 24-month period.

 Key Findings